7shi/dante-la-el/Inferno/MT/compare-en.md

 by that God whom thou didst not know,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">131</td><td>
-for that God whom you did not know,
+by that God whom you did not know,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">131</td><td>
 by that God whom you did not know,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">131</td><td>
-for that God whom you did not know
+for that God that you did not know,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">131</td><td>
-For that God whom you did not know,
+by that God whom you did not know,
 </td></tr>
 <tr><td>DeepL</td><td align="right">131</td><td>
 For that God whom thou knewest not,